which of the following are b2c marketing segmentations?

 Step 1.
 Market Research and Data Collection

 • Start by collecting comprehensive data about your target market.
-This can include demographics (age, gender, income, education), psychographics (lifestyles, values, interests), geographic location, and behavioral data (purchase history, online behavior).
+That can include demographics (age, gender, income, education), psychographics (lifestyles, values, interests), geographic location, and behavioral data (purchase history, online behavior).

 Step 2.
 Identify Segmentation Variables

-• In B2C marketing, it’s often valuable to use a combination of these variables to create a more nuanced understanding of your customer segments.
+• In B2C marketing, combining these variables to create a more detailed comprehension of your customer segments is often valuable.

 Step 3.
 Segmentation Process